 As evidenced in customer testimonials across the web, a major drawback to using a broker is that not all brokerages properly vet the moving companies in their networks.
 At best, this results in inconsistent quality of service.
 At worst, it can lead to customers being scammed by disreputable movers.
 Another common issue we see is brokers providing low estimates that increase drastically when the moving company that picks up your contract sees your inventory.

 Moving carriers are operational van lines that provide interstate moving services with their own trucks, sales teams, and moving staff.
+In other words, they will physically handle your belongings themselves.
 A company with authority as an exclusive carrier with the FMCSA will not outsource moving services to third-party providers.
 This also means that any add-on services offered by the company, such as car shipping or cleaning services, are handled by the company.

-A carrier is required by law to offer two types of valuation coverage for consumer protection, including free released value protection.
+A carrier is required by law to offer at least two types of moving insurance for consumer protection, including free released value protection.
 When working with a carrier, you know your estimate is coming from the company that will actually perform your services.
 Any customer reviews are relevant to the company itself, making it easier to research and understand the pros and cons of individual carriers.

 An important consideration is that some professional moving companies have hybrid authorization as carriers and brokers.
-This may seem confusing, but it simply means that the company conducts some moving services in-house and outsources some of them.
+This may seem confusing, but it simply means that the company conducts some moving services themselves and outsources others.
+This allows them to take on more moves or offer specialized services they don’t have in-house.

 How Do I Know Whether I’m Hiring a Moving Broker or Carrier?

 Among the first steps you should take when considering hiring a mover is confirming whether the company is a moving broker or carrier.
-We’ve outlined the process below.
+See below to learn how.

-1. Brokers must state that they do not transport household goods in their advertising materials, but many skirt this regulation by burying it in the content.
-Carefully read through the company’s website to find this language; often, it can be found at the bottom of the page.
+• Check their website: Brokers must state that they do not transport household goods in their advertising materials, but many skirt this regulation by burying it in the fine print or website footers.
+Carefully read through the company’s website to find this language—it can often be found at the bottom of the page.

 How Do I Stay Protected?